Realization of quintom dark energy after DESI DR2 in Nieh-Yan modified teleparallel gravity: The single scalar field dark energy in NYTG

 \subsection{realization of quintom-B scenario}

-The next step is to construct a single scalar field dark energy model that is capable of crossing the cosmological constant boundary.
-It is well known that quintessence or phantom models cannot achieve such a crossing.
+The next step is to construct a single scalar field dark energy model that is capable of realizing the quintom-B scenario.
+It is well known that quintessence or phantom models cannot cross the cosmological constant boundary.
 Hence a more general scalar field Lagrangian must be considered.
 In this paper, we extended the quintessence model with an additional noncanonical kinetic term.
 The Lagrangian under consideration is therefore given by:

 where $c_1$ is assumed to be non-zero constant.
 The potential $V(\phi_1)$ is chosen to have the following form:

 where $\Lambda_{\phi}$, $m_\phi$ and $\lambda_\phi$ are chosen to be positive constants.
 The last term in potential (\ref{vphi}) is included to prevent the model from developing a tachyonic instability, which would arise if the potential were unbounded from below.
 The background equations can be rewritten into :